robertmryan/Simple-XML-Parser/README.md

 For a more complete demonstration, refer to the code in this project which entails parsing the RSS feed for Yahoo!
 Top News.

+For a description of the simple `Parser` class see the [online documentation](http://robertmryan.github.io/Simple-XML-Parser/Classes/Parser.html).

 For something more complicated, where you want to parse the entire XML into a structure that captures all of the tags and full nesting of the elements, see my [XMLNodeParser](https://github.com/robertmryan/xml-node-parser).
 But this simple XML parser is adequate for many simple projects.

 --